Optic neuropathy: Causes

-Ischemic optic neuropathy
+Ischemic

 In ischemic optic neuropathies, there is insufficient blood flow (ischemia) to the optic nerve.
 The anterior optic nerve is supplied by the short posterior ciliary artery and choroidal circulation, while the retrobulbar optic nerve is supplied intraorbitally by a pial plexus, which arises from the ophthalmic artery, internal carotid artery, anterior cerebral artery, and anterior communicating arteries.
-Ischemic optic neuropathies are classified based on the location of the damage and the cause of reduced blood flow, if known.
+Ischemic optic neuropathies are classified based on the location of the damage and the cause of reduced blood flow if known.